Certain people in our lives seem to have a way of knowing exactly how to push our buttons.

 Secret #4: THEY DON’T HAVE TO EARN YOUR LOVE

-Do you tend to withhold your love from your child when he doesn’t comply with your expectations?
+Do you tend to withhold your love when your family members don’t comply with your expectations?
 Ask yourself this question honestly.

-It feels so easy to love our kids unconditionally during the good times — like when we're celebrating their latest triumph, sharing a laugh, or when they have good grades.
+It feels so easy to love them unconditionally during the good times — like when we're celebrating their latest triumph, sharing a laugh, or when they accomplish something amazing.
 This is when unconditional love is easy.
 It feels like we'll ALWAYS love them, no matter what in those happy moments.

-Think of a time when you child did something that you didn’t like.
+Think of a time when a family member did something that you didn’t like.

 Got it in your head?
 Now, I want you to go to Fantasy Land.
 Picture what it would have been like to love them without conditions in that moment.